eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ---

 Recently I've started using [PyMC3](https://github.com/pymc-devs/pymc3) for Bayesian modeling, and it's an amazing piece of software!
 The API only exposes as much of heavy machinery of MCMC as you need - by which I mean, the `pm.sample()` method (a.k.a., as [Thomas Wiecki](http://twiecki.github.io/blog/2013/08/12/bayesian-glms-1/) puts it, the _Magic Inference Button™_).
-This really frees up your mind to think about the data in a probabilistic/generative/"Bayesian" way!
+This really frees up your mind to think about your data and model, which is the heart and soul data science!

 That being said however, I quickly realized that the water gets very deep very
-quickly: I thought about and explored the data, I specified a hierarchical model that made sense to me, I hit the _Magic Inference Button™_, and... uh, what now?
-I blinked at the red warnings the sampler spat out.
+fast: I explored my data set, specified a hierarchical model that made sense to me, hit the _Magic Inference Button™_, and... uh, what now?
+I blinked at the angry red warnings the sampler spat out.

-So begins by long but rewarding exploration of Bayesian modeling.
+So began by long, rewarding and ongoing exploration of Bayesian modeling.
 This is a compilation of notes, tips, tricks and recipes that I've collected from
-everywhere: papers, documentation, peppering questions on my [more experienced](https://twitter.com/twiecki) [colleagues](https://twitter.com/aseyboldt).
+everywhere: papers, documentation, peppering my [more experienced](https://twitter.com/twiecki) [colleagues](https://twitter.com/aseyboldt) with questions.
 It's still very much a work in progress, but hopefully somebody else finds it useful!

 ## For the Uninitiated